T3 is the single most important thyroid hormone that your body creates.

 What symptoms am I talking about?
 You can find a list below.

-Symptoms which indicate your T3 may be too high:
+Symptoms that indicate your T3 may be too high:

 - Jittery sensation